History of Mechanical Simulation

 VehicleSim Technology for Physics Models

-In the late 1980's, UMTRI scientist Dr. Michael Sayers developed the world's most advanced automated code generation capability for vehicles and other multibody systems.
-The code generator (called AutoSim) was used at UMTRI to create new vehicle models with unparalleled computational efficiency In the past 20 years, the original AutoSim program—now called VS Lisp—has been continuously developed and maintained in order to generate equations for 3D multibody vehicle models.
+In the late 1980s, UMTRI scientist Dr. Michael Sayers developed the world's most advanced automated code generation capability for vehicles and other multibody systems.
+The code generator (originally called AutoSim) was used at UMTRI to create new vehicle models with unparalleled computational efficiency.

 VehicleSim technology supports several characteristics of our software development:

 - We can create new models and extend existing models quickly.
-All of the equations involving multibody dynamics are machine-generated in just minutes by VS Lisp for specific custom physics model representing unique vehicle configurations (suspension types, number of axles, trailers, etc.).
+All of the equations involving multibody dynamics are machine-generated in just minutes by VS Lisp for specific custom physics models that represent unique vehicle configurations (suspension types, number of axles, trailers, etc.).

-- The custom math models run fast, as required to support real-time and optimization applications.
+- VS Solvers (math model programs) run fast, as required to support real-time and optimization applications.

-- We can support new interface and operating-system requirements rapidly by extending the runtime library shared by all vehicle math models.
+- We tend to support new interface and operating-system requirements rapidly by extending the runtime library shared by all vehicle math models.